DataCurationNetwork/data-primers/Consent Forms Data Curation Primer/consent-forms-data-curation-primer.md

 # Completion of Consent Form Assessment

 There are many potential outcomes after assessing consent forms that were used to collect data being ingested into a public repository.
-Use this guide, with the [Human Subjects Data Essentials Primer](https://github.com/DataCurationNetwork/data-primers/blob/master/Human%20Participants%20Data%20Essentials%20Data%20Curation%20Primer/human-participants-data-essentials-data-curation-primer.md),  to determine the best next steps for your repository and institution.
+Use this guide, with the [Human Participants Data Essentials Primer](https://github.com/DataCurationNetwork/data-primers/blob/master/Human%20Participants%20Data%20Essentials%20Data%20Curation%20Primer/human-participants-data-essentials-data-curation-primer.md),  to determine the best next steps for your repository and institution.
 You can ensure you have completed a job well-done with the Data Curation Network’s [CURATE(D) checklist](https://datacurationnetwork.org/outputs/workflows/):

 ❏ Check files/code and read documentation
 - ❏ Check all files submitted and assess the type of data presented.